 When I held my first books, What Became of Them and Turning Memories Into Memoirs, in hand, I can tell you that it was a thrill.

 Traditional or independent publishing did not make a difference for me.
 “Book in hand” did.
-There were no ebook publication then.
+There was no ebook publication then.
 But, once you have your hard copy book …

 Ebooks are on the ascendancy.
 Every year, their share of the book-reading audience grows.
 Granted you can’t experience the ebook as a satisfying weight in your hand (unless it’s the e-reader you are feeling) nor can you feel the page turning, but…